benjaminparry/benjaminparry.github.io/_posts/links/2020-12-27-raspberry-pi-access-point-bridged.md

 notes: true
 ---

-Since the lockdown we’ve had to be inventive in our home working setup to overcome wifi dead zones.
-Since we had Raspberry Pi 3b+ awaiting it’s next duty and a bit of spare time over the festive break, I had a go at following this excellent tutorial to setup an access point in out garden office.
+Since the lockdown I’ve had to be inventive in my home working setup to overcome wifi dead zones.
+Our garden office is one such place.
+We’ve got an ethernet cable installed but as we’re just out of reach of the home wifi we’ve racked up pretty big data bills on our mobile phones.
+Since I had Raspberry Pi 3b+ awaiting it’s next duty and a bit of spare time over the festive break, I followed this excellent tutorial to setup setup an access point.
 It worked a treat!